-The Committee holds a private session at each regularly scheduled meeting with each of the Chief Actuary, Chief Auditor, Chief Financial Officer and representatives of the External Auditor, and those individuals have unrestricted access to Committee members between meetings.
+The Committee holds a private session at each regularly scheduled meeting with each of the Chief Actuary, Chief Auditor, Chief Financial Officer and representatives of the External Auditor, and with the Chief Risk Officer and Chief Compliance Officer, as appropriate, and those individuals have unrestricted access to Committee members between meetings.
 The Committee holds a private session at each meeting of the Committee for members only.
 The Committee has full access to the Corporation's records and information and, in consultation with the Chairman, may engage any special advisors it deems necessary to provide independent advice at the expense of the Corporation.

 On an annual basis, the Committee will review this Charter and the Forward Agenda for the Committee and, where necessary, recommend changes to the Board for approval.
 This Charter will be posted on the Corporation's website and the Committee will prepare a report on its activities for inclusion in the annual meeting material.
-The Committee shall undertake an annual performance evaluation of the Committee and report to the Board on the results thereof.
+The Committee shall undertake and review with the Board, an annual performance evaluation of the Committee.